volab/IoT_EPS/_1_userDoc/source/softDev.rst

     //oled message

-NEW BUG in CSystem::oledDisplaySate when system error !!!!!
+NEW BUG in CSystem::oledDisplaySate when system error !!!!! what

 ====================================================================================================
 More object oriented rewriting (August 2020)